-TBC Leasing strives to ensure a sound credit-granting process by establishing well-defined lending criteria and building up an efficient process for the assessment of a customer's risk profile.
+TBC Leasing strives to ensure a sound creditgranting process by establishing well-defined lending criteria and building up an efficient process for the assessment of a customer's risk profile.
 TBC Leading has a comprehensive credit risk assessment framework with a clear segregation of duties among parties involved in the credit analysis and approval process.
 The funding assessment process is distinct across segments, and is further differentiated across various product types to reflect the differing natures of these asset classes.
 Corporate, SME and larger retail and micro loans are assessed on an individual basis.
 After a thorough assessment of lessees' requirements, the Credit Department prepares a presentation containing certain key information in relation to the potential borrower and submits it for review to the Credit Risk Management Department.
 The risk manager ensures that the project analysis is complete and that all risks and mitigating factors are identified and adequately addressed.

-A multi-tiered system of loan approval committees is in place with different approval levels to consider the lessee's overall indebtedness.
-These committees are responsible for reviewing credit applications and approving exposures, with different committees based on the size and risk of the loan.
-At the highest level, the Chief Executive Officer, Commercial Director and Chief Risk Officer are involved.
-In addition, if the amount of the borrower's loan application exceeds 15% of TBC Leasing's capital, it would require review and approval by the Supervisory Board Risk Committee.
+A multi-tiered system of lease approval committees is in place with different approval levels to consider the lessee's overall creditworthiness.
+These committees are responsible for reviewing credit applications and approving exposures, with different committees based on the size and risk of the lease.
+At the highest level, from 1 million USD up to 1.5 million USD lease amount, the Chief Executive Officer, Commercial Director and Chief Risk Officer are involved.
+If the amount of the borrower's lease application exceeds 1.5 million USD it would require review and approval by the Supervisory Board Risk Committee.
+In addition, if the amount of the borrower's lease application exceeds 1.5 million USD and also exceeds 15% of TBC Leasing's capital, it would require review and approval by Chairman of the Supervisory Board together with the Supervisory Board Risk Committee.
 The decision to finance micro, small, medium and retail leasing is made by the Credit Risk Management Department, where the application is reviewed by the committee within pre-defined limits.
 Internal scorecard models and ratings submitted by the credit bureau are used for decision making.
 Different scorecard models are developed based on the type of product and the borrowers' credit profile, taking into consideration various internal and external data.
 The performance of scorecard models is closely monitored to ensure that decisions are in line with predefined risk limits.